 Nutrafol has previously mentioned what apple cider vinegar does to your hair but there is no harm in repeating it again.
 Vinegar helps with counteracting rough or brittle feeling hair.
 It smoothens out the scales or cuticles found on each of strand of hair.
 Shampoo does the opposite.
 So if you want to leave your hair nice and smooth, this is what you need to do:

-- As with the beer, using vinegar rinse on daily basis, can dry your hair out.
+As with the beer, using vinegar rinse on daily basis, can dry your hair out.
 So use but do not over-use it.
-If you are looking for other natural ways, there is a few others that you can choose from.
+If you are looking for other natural ways, there are a few others that you can choose from.